PaddlePaddle/docs/doc/fluid/beginners_guide/install/Tablesen.md

 ***

-Suppose you have written a PaddlePaddle program in the current directory (such as /home/work): `train.py` (can refer to [PaddlePaddleBook](http://www.paddlepaddle.org/docs/develop/book/01.fit_a_line/index.cn.html) to write), you can start the training with the following command:
+Suppose you have written a PaddlePaddle program in the current directory (such as /home/work): `train.py` ( refer to [PaddlePaddleBook](http://www.paddlepaddle.org/docs/develop/book/01.fit_a_line/index.cn.html) to write), you can start the training with the following command:

-    Cd /home/work
+    cd /home/work
-    Docker run -it -v $PWD:/work hub.baidubce.com/paddlepaddle/paddle /work/train.py
+    docker run -it -v $PWD:/work hub.baidubce.com/paddlepaddle/paddle /work/train.py

-In the above commands, the `-it` parameter indicates that the container has been run interactively; `-v $PWD:/work` specifies that the current path (the absolute path where the PWD variable in Linux will expand to the current path) is mounted to the `:/work` directory inside the container: `Hub.baidubce.com/paddlepaddle/paddle` specifies the container to be used; finally `/work/train.py` is the command executed inside the container, ie running the training program.
+In the above commands, the `-it` parameter indicates that the container has been run interactively; `-v $PWD:/work` specifies that the current path (the absolute path where the PWD variable in Linux will expand to the current path) is mounted to the `:/work` directory inside the container: `Hub.baidubce.com/paddlepaddle/paddle` specifies the container to be used; finally `/work/train.py` is the command executed inside the container, ie. the training program.

-Of course, you can also go into the Docker container and execute or debug your code interactively:
+Of course, you can also enter into the Docker container and execute or debug your code interactively:

-    Docker run -it -v $PWD:/work hub.baidubce.com/paddlepaddle/paddle /bin/bash
+    docker run -it -v $PWD:/work hub.baidubce.com/paddlepaddle/paddle /bin/bash
-    Cd /work
+    cd /work
-    Python train.py
+    python train.py

-**Note: PaddlePaddle Docker image In order to reduce the size, vim is not installed by default.
-You can edit the code in the container after executing** `apt-get install -y vim` **in the container.**
+**Note: In order to reduce the size, vim is not installed in PaddlePaddle Docker image by default.
+You can edit the code in the container after executing ** `apt-get install -y vim` **(which installs vim for you) in the container.**

 </br></br>